Tableau Joins in Table

 When you first connect to a tableau join data source using the connection dialog box then you can connect to several tables.
-Here you can add tables, specify tableau joins, and modify the field aliases in the case you have likely named fields in each of the tables.
+Here you can add tables, specify Tableau joins, and modify the field aliases in the case you have likely named fields in each of the tables.

 If you have already connected to the data source after that you can add tables also.
-This section explains how to connect to several tables as well as adding tables to the Data window.
+This section explains how to connect to several tables as well as add tables to the Data window.

 Connecting to Multiple Tables

 - Firstly, view the table or select the table you want to start with (typically the fact table) and then select the Multiple Tables option.

 - Click the Add New Table button at the bottom of the dialog box.